 Most parking lot collisions happen at low speeds, so people generally assume that the amount of damage caused should be minimal.
 In our experience, this is far from the case.
 Even slow-moving vehicles can cause considerable bodily injuries, such as concussions, whiplash, and back injuries.
 Also, a slow-moving vehicle can still smash up another car, causing thousands of dollars of necessary repairs.
 Someone needs to pay compensation for all these losses, and Georgia law puts the onus on the person at fault for the parking lot accident.

 Many people want to know if they must hire an attorney following a parking lot accident.
-The answer isn’t a simple yes or no. We encourage all injured motorists to contact a Conyers car accident lawyer to review their situation.
+The answer isn’t a simple yes or no. We encourage all injured motorists to contact our car accident advocates to review their situation.
 Below, we pick out a few factors that should go into the analysis of whether you should “lawyer up” after a parking lot collision.

 How Badly Were You Injured?